openaiotlab/CUHK-X/SM/readme.md

 ## Overview

 This example project provides a complete script for training image classification models with example data.
 You can download the data from the link:
-The script supports multiple data modalities (e.g., RGB, Depth, Infrared) and offers flexible data loading, preprocessing, training, and evaluation functionalities.
+The script supports multiple data modalities (e.g., RGB, Depth, Infrared, and Thermal) and offers flexible data loading, preprocessing, training, and evaluation functionalities.

 ## Features